 The first executive board was elected at that inauguration meeting, and the President, HUANG Jianhua, convened the first conference in Guangzhou (1999).
 From then on, elections were not held again, and usually the convener of each conference was named president for two years, until the voting process was renewed in Kyoto 2011.

-Lexicography – Journal of Asialex is published biannually since 2014 by Springer, in print and online, and membership is connected to the journal subscription.
+Lexicography – Journal of Asialex is published biannually since 2014, and membership is connected to the journal subscription.
 Until then, the activity of Asialex focused almost entirely on holding biennial international conferences.
-In addition to conference proceedings, a newsletter appeared in the first years and collections of papers from two conferences were published as well.
-Since 2015, conferences started to be held once a year, with the tenth taking place in Manila 2016, and the next one due in Guangzhou in 2017.
+In addition to conference proceedings, a newsletter appeared during the first few years and collections of papers from two conferences were published as well.
+Since 2015, conferences started to be held once a year.